olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 ---

 ---
-My name is Olawale E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by
+My name is Olawale (Wale) E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by
 <a href="http://sanmi.cs.illinois.edu/">Sanmi Koyejo.</a>
 Prior to moving to Illinois, I